-The overview of this RACT III rulemaking was discussed with the Air Quality Technical Advisory Committee (AQTAC) on October 17, 2019, and February 13, 2020.
+The Department consulted with the Air Quality Technical Advisory Committee (AQTAC), the Small Business Compliance Advisory Committee (SBCAC) and the Citizens Advisory Council (CAC) in the development of the proposed rulemaking.
+On October 17, 2019, and February 13, 2020, the Department provided an overview of the proposed rulemaking to AQTAC.
 The proposed rulemaking draft Annex A was also discussed with AQTAC at its meeting of April 16, 2020.
-However, the AQTAC postponed voting and requested additional information for a special meeting on May 7, 2020.
-At that meeting, AQTAC voted 17-2-0 to concur with the Department's recommendation to move this proposed rulemaking forward to the Board for consideration as a proposed rulemaking.
-In addition, the proposed amendments were discussed with the Citizens Advisory Council (CAC) Policy and Regulatory Oversight Committee (Committee) on May 19, 2020.
-On the recommendation of the Committee, the CAC voted unanimously to concur with the Department's recommendation to forward this proposed rulemaking to the Board for consideration.
-This proposed rulemaking was discussed with the Small Business Compliance Advisory Committee (SBCAC) on April 22, 2020.
-The SBCAC voted 7-0-0 to concur with the Department's recommendation to forward this proposed rulemaking to the Board for consideration.
+However, the AQTAC requested additional information for a special meeting on May 7, 2020.
+At that meeting, AQTAC voted 17-2-0 to concur with the Department's recommendation to move the proposed rulemaking forward to the Board for consideration.
+On May 19, 2020, the Department discussed the proposed amendments with the CAC Policy and Regulatory Oversight Committee (PRO Committee).
+On the recommendation of the PRO Committee, the CAC voted unanimously to concur with the Department's recommendation to move the proposed rulemaking forward to the Board for consideration.
+On April 22, 2020, the Department discussed the proposed rulemaking with SBCAC and SBCAC voted unanimously to concur with the Department's recommendation to move the proposed rulemaking forward to the Board for consideration.